MaxIsJoe/TWCRemake/README.md

 # TWCRemake
 The Wizards Chronicles remake inside the Godot engine.

-The Wizards Chronicles (TWC) is an online mutiplayer game orignally started and created in 2005 using the BYOND engine/platform.
+The Wizards Chronicles (TWC) is an online mutiplayer game orignally created in 2005 using the BYOND engine/platform.

 The goals for this remake are simple, Move the game to a better and more powerful engine, make the game more accessible to a wider range of audiance, introduce new content while improving the old content and bring back an underrated game back to life.